The Clear Edge

 You think: “If I kill this tier, I’ll have 14 empty hours weekly.
 That’s wasted revenue.”

-Reality: Empty hours = available capacity for premium work.
-Felix had a 3-month waitlist for Tier 1.
-Those “empty” hours filled in 8 weeks at 2.4× the rate.
+Reality: empty hours are available capacity for premium work.
+Felix had a 3‑month waitlist for Tier 1, and those “empty” hours filled in 8 weeks at 2.4× the rate.

 What Changes Immediately: